 Morden Hall Park is a great place to get away from the city to enjoy wildlife and nature.
 You can explore wetlands, meadows, trees, and the River Wandle and channels which meander through the park.

-The Stable Yard visitor centre is model in energy efficiency and you can learn about green living inside.
-There’s also a restored waterwheel, and whilst it no longer turns, there is modern hydro-electric waterwheel next to it.
+The Stable Yard visitor centre is a model in energy efficiency, and you can learn about green living inside.
+There’s also a restored waterwheel, and while it no longer turns, there is modern hydro-electric waterwheel next to it.

 How to get to Morden Hall Park by train

 Morden Hall Park is one mile from Morden South railway station.
 It is on the Thameslink line which runs from Luton to destinations in South West London.